NativeScript/nativescript-app-sync/README.md

 nativescript-code-push release-nativescript <codepush-android-appname> android --targetBinaryVersion ~1.0.0 # release to users running any 1.x version (default: the exact version in AndroidManifest.xml)
 ```

-> ⚠️ Make sure to create a *release build* first, so use the same command that you'd use for app store distribution, just don't send it to the AppStore.
-You can even Webpack and Uglify your app, it's all transparent to this plugin.

-> 💁‍♂️ When releasing updates to CodePush, you do not need to bump your app's version since you aren't modifying the app store version at all.
-CodePush will automatically generate a "label" for each release you make (e.g. `v3`) in order to help identify it within your release history.

 ## CodePush CLI tricks
 Here are a few commands you may find useful: